Foreclosure Law in California (By William Markham, © 2000–2026)

 1These references are made to California’s Code of Civil Procedure and Civil Code.

 2A purchase-money loan is a loan that is (1) used by the borrower to purchase his own dwelling; and (2) secured by this same dwelling; but the loan will be so treated only if the dwelling has no more than four units, at least one of which the borrower intends to use as his primary residence for the foreseeable future when taking the loan.
 See Code Civ.
 Proc. § 580b(a)(3).
 Also, a loan that refinances a purchase-money loan is treated as a purchase-money loan, save to the extent that its principal exceeds the principal of the purchase-money loan.
 See Code Civ.
-Proc. § 580b(a)(4).
+Proc. § 580b(b).

 3Under a seller’s installment contract, the buyer acquires title and possession and, in exchange, delivers a trust deed and agrees to pay a stated price by making successive installment payments.
 If an installment buyer thereafter misses a payment, the seller can take the property by foreclosure.
 Under a seller’s carry-back note, the buyer acquires title and possession and, in exchange, delivers a trust deed, a down-payment, and a note under which he must pay the remaining part of the price directly to the seller.
 If a promissory buyer misses a payment, the seller can take the property by foreclosure.